 Address the reference through the setup register, bits 3 and 2.
 See Table 5.
 Following a wake-up delay, set REFSEL[1:0] = 00 to program both the ADC and DAC for internal reference use.
-Set REFSEL[1:0] = 10 to program the ADC for internal reference use without a wake-up delay.
+Set REFSEL[1:0] = 10 to program the ADC for internal reference.
 Set REFSEL[1:0] = 10 to program the DAC for external reference, REF1.
-When using REF1 or REF2/AIN in external reference, connect a 0.1μF capacitor to AGND.
+When using REF1 or REF2/AIN\ in external-reference mode, connect a 0.1μF capacitor to AGND.
 Set REFSEL[1:0] = 01 to program the ADC and DAC for external-reference mode.
 The DAC uses REF1 as its external reference, while the ADC uses REF2 as its external reference.
-Set REFSEL[1:0] = 11 to program the ADC for external differential reference mode.
+Set REFSEL[1:0] = 11 to program the ADC for external differential-reference mode.
 REF1 is the positive reference and REF2 is the negative reference in the ADC external differential mode.